• Air Fryer

 hot dogs in buns in air fryer basket topped with ketchup and mustard

 I love a good hot dog, but not all hot dog cooking methods are the same.
-I’ve had them boiled, I’ve had them grilled, I’ve even had them microwaved.
+I’ve had them boiled, I’ve had them grilled, and I’ve even had them microwaved.
 Regardless of your preference, I promise you won’t want them any other way after you’ve Air Fried them.

 Ingredients Needed